mozilla/chromeless/README.md

 You can always find us on irc in `#labs` at `irc.mozilla.org`, or get help or discuss this project on our mailing list: `mozilla-labs@googlegroups.com`

+## Notes and Known Issues

+Known Issues

+  * You need to pass a relative path to your application when you invoke chromeless script
+  * This version only packages your files that are under your main application directory.
+So if you use, for example, jquery in a sub-directory, it will not be bundled.
+Make sure you have all your files in the same directory.
+  * With Mac OSX, if you launch the application for tests ( not passing package option ), the keyboard output will show in the console and not in the browser screen.
+For Mac OSX, you may need to use the "package" argument and install in your machine.
+  * It works with some specific versions of XULRunner.
+And to help out developers, the chromeless script will fetch a XULRunner SDK.

 ## LICENSE

 All files that are part of this project are covered by the following